tier3guy/Fontify/README.md

    * `Enable Fontify` – Injects the CSS and prompts to restart VS Code.
    * `Disable Fontify` – Removes the CSS and prompts to restart VS Code.
+2. Personalize your experience with these commands:

+   * `Fontify: Enable Emojis` - Shows the emojis next to titles
+   * `Fontify: Disable Emojis` - Hides the emojis next to titles

 > Make sure to restart VS Code when prompted for changes to take effect.